The global nilpotent cone for universal curves: Universal nilpotent cone

-\sss{Change of groups} We consider the behavior of $\cN^{\Eis}_{\pi}$ under the change of groups.
+\sss{Change of groups} To prove the closedness of $\cN^{\Eis}_{\pi}$ for general $G$, we consider the behavior of $\cN^{\Eis}_{\pi}$ under change of groups.
 Suppose $f: G\to G'$ is a homomorphism of connected reductive groups with finite kernel, so that $df: \frg\incl \frg'$ is injective.
 Hence we can write $\frg'=\frg\op V$ where the $G$-module $V$ is the orthogonal complement of $\frg$ under the Killing form of $\frg'$.
 Dually, we have a $G$-equivariant decomposition

 Let $f_{\Bun}: \Bun_{G}(\pi)\to \Bun_{G'}(\pi)$ be the map induced by $f$.
 Let $\Pi_{G'}: \Bun_{G'}(\pi)\to S$ be the projection.
 Then $f_{\Bun}$ induces a map on the cotangent and relative cotangent bundles